-If using a standard power supply supported by AMI, selecting a power supply within the Select Supply picklist sets all the remaining parameters in the supply submenu per the table on page 75.
+If using a standard power supply supported by AMI, selecting a power supply within the Select Supply picklist sets all the remaining parameters in the supply submenu per the table on page 76.

 NOTE The Supply submenu is unique in that it has only the Select Supply picklist as a sublevel (unless Custom is chosen from the picklist of Select Supply options).
-For this reason, picklist entry is active as soon as the Supply submenu is selected; it is not necessary to first press ENTER to make picklist entry active in the Select Supply picklist.
-Also, pressing ESC while within the Select Supply picklist not only makes picklist entry inactive and sets the picklist selection back to where it was when the Supply submenu was selected; it also exits the Select Supply picklist.
+For this reason, picklist entry is active as soon as the Supply submenu is selected; it is not necessary to first press ENTER.
+The menu becomes active as soon as a left or right arrow is pressed.
+If the SUPPLY selection is changed (as marked by the asterisk), then a subsequent ENTER key press is required to make it active.
+ESC makes the list inactive and resets to the prior SUPPLY selection.